NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering

 $\bullet$ \emph{Access Frequency Distribution.} We utilize the page access frequency distribution to dynamically determine the hotness threshold $\theta$.
 This involves using NeoProf's histogram of sketch counters as a proxy for actual access frequencies (line 4 in the algorithm).
 The threshold is determined by setting $\theta$ to the $p$-percentile of this distribution.
 Specifically, we define $Q_F$ as the histogram's quantile function, where $Q_F(x)=y$ implies that a fraction $x$ of pages have fewer than $y$ accesses.
 Thus, $\theta$ is set to $Q_F(1-p)$ (outlined in line 16), aligning the threshold with the top-$p$ access frequency.

-$\bullet$ \emph{Bandwidth Utilization.} We aim for maximum utilization of fast memory in the system, so when we observe heavy use of the slower CXL memory's bandwidth, it prompts the migration of more pages to the fast memory tier.
-We define bandwidth utilization ($\mathcal{B}$) as the ratio of memory reads and writes to total sampled cycles, given by $\mathcal{B}=\frac{read + write}{total\ cycles}$ (line 5). \rev{$read$ and $write$ represent cycles when the device is transferring read and write data monitored by NeoProf during the last threshold update period,} and $total\ cycles$ stands for the sampled cycles in that period. \rev{Note that $\mathcal{B}$ is a simple approximation of the true bandwidth utilization, which is, however, sufficient to reflect the relative level of memory usage.} The hotness threshold should be inversely proportional to $\mathcal{B}$, denoted as $\theta \propto \frac{1}{\mathcal{{B}}}$.
+$\bullet$ \emph{Bandwidth Utilization.} We aim for maximum utilization of fast memory in the system.
+Therefore, when we observe heavy use of the slower CXL memory's bandwidth, it prompts the migration of more pages to the fast memory tier.
+We define bandwidth utilization ($\mathcal{B}$) as the ratio of memory reads and writes to total sampled cycles, given by $\mathcal{B}=\frac{read + write}{total\ cycles}$ (line 5). {$read$ and $write$ represent cycles when the device is transferring read and write data monitored by NeoProf during the last threshold update period,} and $total\ cycles$ stands for the sampled cycles in that period.
+The hotness threshold should be inversely proportional to $\mathcal{B}$, denoted as $\theta \propto \frac{1}{\mathcal{{B}}}$.